GuyTeichman/RNAlysis/docs/source/user_guide.rst

 HDBSCAN offers multiple advantages over more traditional clustering methods:

 1. HSBSCAN makes relatively few assumptions about the data - it assumes that the data contains noise, as well as some real clusters which we hope to discover.
 2. Unlike most other clustering methods, HDBSCAN does not force every data point to belong to a cluster.
-Instead, it can mark data points as outliers, excluding them from the final clustering solution.
+Instead, it can classify data points as outliers, excluding them from the final clustering solution.
 3. HDBSCAN does not require you to guess the number of clusters in the data.
 The main tuning parameter in HDBSCAN is *minimum cluster size* (`min_cluster_size`), which determines the smallest "interesting" cluster size we expect to find in the data.

 HDBSCAN supports additional tuning parameters, which you can read more about in the `HDBSCAN documentation <https://hdbscan.readthedocs.io/en/latest/parameter_selection.html>`_: